Introduction to Acupuncture

-Acupuncture is a healing modality used to treat people.
+Acupuncture is a healing modality used to treat people, animals, and even the planet.
 Acupuncture practitioners use thin, sterile needles inserted superficially into specific areas of the body in order to initiate healing and promote health.
 There are many theories on how acupuncture works, but to be perfectly honest, I have no definitive answers.
-After nearly two decades in practice offering tens of thousands of treatments, I just know it works!
+After nearly a quarter century in practice offering tens of thousands of treatments, I just know it works!

-Over the three decades or so in which acupuncture has developed in the U.S., it has been proven to be not only exceptionally safe when performed by licensed professionals, but statistically effective in an increasing body of scientific studies.
+Over the past 50 years or so in which acupuncture has developed in the U.S., it has been proven to be not only exceptionally safe when performed by licensed professionals, but statistically effective in an increasing body of scientific studies.

 Statement by the National Institute of Health

 “Promising results have emerged, for example, [demonstrating the] efficacy of acupuncture in adult post-operative and chemotherapy nausea and vomiting and in post-operative dental pain.
 There are other situations such as addiction, stroke rehabilitation, headache, menstrual cramps, tennis elbow, fibromyalgia, myofascial pain, osteoarthritis, low back pain, carpal tunnel syndrome, and asthma where acupuncture may be useful as an adjunct treatment or an acceptable alternative or be included in a comprehensive management program.
 Further research is likely to uncover additional areas where acupuncture interventions will be useful.”
 (NIH Consensus Statement, November 3-5, 1997).
 What else can acupuncture treat?

 “The effectiveness of acupuncture analgesia (pain control) has already been established in controlled clinical studies.
 Acupuncture analgesia works better than a placebo for most kinds of pain, and its effective rate in the treatment of chronic pain is comparable with that of morphine.